 If we aren’t confident in the way we look, it can be difficult to be confident in other areas of our lives.
 That’s why when someone feels like her nose doesn’t match the person she wants to be, there are solutions.
 Here is a first-hand account from a patient at The Langsdon Clinic who had rhinoplasty, a surgery that involves the meticulous removal and/or reshaping of the nasal bones and cartilage.
 Find out how the procedure changed her life and get an insider’s look at what was involved and what to expect — both inside and out.
+To learn more about The Langsdon Clinic and why Dr. Langsdon chose facial plastic surgery, watch this video.

 Few choices made during youth are dubbed smart.
 Abby Houseworth, however, still firmly supports a decision she made when she was 17.
 “I remember looking in the mirror and not being ashamed of how I looked, but I knew I wasn’t happy,” says Abby, who is now 39 and has a 2-year-old son.
 Specifically, Abby wasn’t thrilled about the nose she inherited.
 While it certainly spoke to her family’s German descent, it didn’t speak to the person she was becoming.
 So, she decided to be proactive and do something about it.